The Opinionmeter Story: 40 years of innovation

-A few years later the programmable calculator (HP48) was introduced and Bob found that the small form-factor of these new electronic calculators and their long battery life were ideal as the new ‘brain’ of his smaller, more nimble Opinionmeters.
+A few years later the programmable calculator (HP48) was introduced and Bob found the small form-factor of the new electronic calculators and their long battery life to be ideal for the new ‘brain’ of his smaller, more nimble Opinionmeter.
 With the smaller calculator replacing the original bulky components (paper tape punch, slide carousel, etc.) it allowed the introduction of a full-range of compact survey devices, including mobile and handheld systems, as well as the popular survey kiosk.

-About this time – early 90’s, Bob’s son Morgan Strickland became involved in the business – initially focusing on extending the capabilities of the Opinionmeter’s hardware by integrating it with PC-based software tools.
-The first iteration of the software was called the “Opinion Analyzer” and was developed to enable survey design and data analysis through the PC without having to go to the device to retrieve data or change the survey.
-The first release required a direct serial cable connection between the Opinionmeter and the PC.
-Later variations introduced remote programming by integrating a dialup modem.
-With the introduction of a modem, a customer could now dial into their Opinionmeters from anywhere in the world and program and/or retrieve their onsite survey data.
-This was a “watershed moment” – realizing the potential of remotely managing survey devices in the field, remotely from any PC; and then the Internet arrived!
+About this time – early 90’s, Bob’s son Morgan Strickland became involved in the business – initially focusing on extending the capabilities of Opinionmeter’s hardware by integrating it with PC-based software tools.
+The first iteration of the PC-based survey software was called the “Opinion Analyzer” and developed to enable survey design and data analysis through the PC without having to go to the survey device to retrieve data or change the survey.
+The first release required a direct serial-cable connection between the Opinionmeter and the PC.
+Later variations introduced remote programming by integrating a dial-up modem within the kiosk enclosure.
+With the introduction of a modem, customers could now dial into their remote Opinionmeter from anywhere in the world and program and/or retrieve their onsite survey data.
+This was a “watershed moment” – realizing the potential of remotely managing survey devices in the field from any PC; and then the Internet arrived!

-Around this time – the late 90’s, the worldwide web came into existence and represented the perfect platform for delivering software remotely as a service (SaaS).
-Now, Opinionmeter customers no longer needed to install software locally onto their PC’s but instead could use the software through any PC with a browser.
-At this time, Morgan changed the name from the Opinion Analyzer to the SurveyManager.
-Now that the SurveyManager was available and the newer Opinionmeters were web-enabled, real-time survey data from the customer “Point-of-Experience” was available for the first time!
+Around this time – the late 90’s, the worldwide web came into existence, representing the perfect platform for delivering software remotely as a service (aka ‘SaaS’ or ‘Cloud-based services’).
+Now, Opinionmeter customers no longer needed to install software locally onto their PC’s but instead could use the software through any browser.
+At this time, Morgan moved the PC-based Opinion Analyzer software to a web-based application called the SurveyManager.
+With the SurveyManager and web-enabled Opinionmeters, access to real-time survey data from the customer’s “Point-of-Experience” was possible for the first time!

-In the mid 2005, with the introduction of the all-in-one touch screen computers – Opinionmeter started moving away from manufacturing its own Opinionmeter hardware and focus exclusively on software development.
-As of today, Opinionmeter’s R&D is focused exclusively on client and server side software development – maintaining maximum device independence.
-Now, Opinionmeter software can run on most all hardware devices – from mobile smartphone and tablet devices all the way up to full multimedia kiosks.
+In mid 2005, with the introduction of all-in-one touch screen computers – Opinionmeter moved away from manufacturing its own Opinionmeter hardware and focused exclusively on software development.
+As of today, Opinionmeter’s R&D is focused exclusively on its cloud-based survey platform and mobile survey apps – maintaining maximum device independence.
+Now, Opinionmeter software can run on all hardware devices – from mobile smartphones and tablets devices all the way up to full multimedia kiosks.

-From its early years of being a hardware manufacturer, to its current emphasis as a SaaS survey software company, Opinionmeter has focused on capturing real-time point-of-experience Consumer Market Research.
-Opinionmeter has always been focused on one critical challenge – capturing real-time point-of-experience feedback.
+From its early years as a survey kiosk manufacturer, to its current incarnation as a leading cloud-based customer experience platform, Opinionmeter has always been focused on one critical challenge – how to access spontaneous real-time point-of-experience feedback.

-Over the past 30 or so years of constant evolution, there have been many different Opinionmeter iterations, each using new technologies as they became available.
-To this day, there are a wide variety of Opinionmeter survey software solutions and the list keeps growing.
+Over the past 40 or so years of constant evolution, there have been many Opinionmeter product iterations, each using new technologies as they became available.
+Currently Opinionmeter’s survey platform supports a wide variety of feedback channels for capturing real-time customer experiences, including: